top of page

 2001 BD Logo

-In 2001 the 11th Burtonsville Day Celebration took place.
-It took place on Saturday, September 29, 2001 at its new location- the newly inaugurated Fairland County Recreation Center and the Fairland library complex (now Merrily Praisner Library) at Columbia Park.
-Since then the main venue has shifted from its previous location at the Lions’ Den on Route 198 to its current location on Old Columbia Pike.
-The Organizing Committee called it “a new decade, a new century and a few new features, but Burtonsville Day 2001 still carry familiar goal and mission- bringing our hometown together for a celebration of our roots, our future and our community spirit.”
-The opening of Fairland Recreation Center and Library complex offered a focal point for the Burtonsville Day Celebrations and a “true home base for activities”.
+In 2001, the 11th Burtonsville Day Celebration took place on Saturday, September 29, 2001 at a new location: the newly inaugurated Fairland County Recreation Center and the Fairland Library (now Marilyn Praisner Library) at Columbia Park.
+Since then, the main venue has shifted from its previous location at the Lions’ Den on Route 198 to its current location on Old Columbia Pike.
+The Organizing Committee called it “a new decade, a new century and a few new features, but Burtonsville Day 2001 still carries familiar goal and mission: bringing our hometown together for a celebration of our roots, our future and our community spirit.”
+The opening of Fairland Recreation Center and Library offered a focal point for the Burtonsville Day Celebrations and a “true home base for activities.”
+Ed O’Hara, Larry Hairfield, Carol Smith and Claire Iseli were part of the Organizing Committee in 2001.

-Important people whose names were closely associated with Burtonsville Day event – Ed O’Hara, Larry Hairfield, Carol Smith and Claire Iseli- were part of the Organizing Committee in 2001.
 The 12th Burtonsville Day Celebration took place on September 28, 2002.
 In addition, other activities took place on Friday, September 27.
-The Committee Co-Chair was Carol Smith and she “estimated the attendance at around 6000, the highest ever (by then) with Friday night’s Sock Hop (dance event for youngsters) alone attracting 300 people.”
+Carol Smith, the Committee Co-Chair, said she “estimated the attendance at around 6000, the highest ever (by then) with Friday night’s Sock Hop (a dance event for youngsters) alone attracting 300 people.”
 She noted that “the parade had 63 units, many more than were expected”.

-The 13th Celebration took place on Saturday, October 4, 2003 on the rainy day that affected the event.
-Some participants in the parade or food venders’ left early and a good number of participants braved to stay on.
-Despite the rain and relative low turnout, the Committee’s Co-organizer, Carol smith said “I think we pulled it together “.
-The 14th celebration (2004) and the 15th Celebration (2005) took place on cloudy days but the 16th annual celebration took place during a bad weather.
-It took place on Saturday, September 30, 2006 where the parade from Paint Branch high School to the Fairland Community Center went through continuous rainy condition.
-In the Community Center parking lot, local businesses gave away goody bags, county agencies handed out information packets, and churches and local businesses sold their wares.
+The 14th celebration (2004) and the 15th Celebration (2005) took place under cloudy weather.
+The 16th annual celebration on Saturday, September 30, 2006 faced bad weather.
+Parade participants marched through continuously rainy conditions.
+In the community Ccnter parking lot, local businesses gave away goodie bags, county agencies handed out information packets, and churches and local businesses sold their wares.
 Some open-air booths closed almost as quickly as they opened because of the rain.

 1924312_124177537033_6930625_n.jpg